MultiCraft/repixture/mods/rp_mobs/API.md

 * `description`: Short mob name used for display purposes
 * `drops`: Table of itemstrings to be dropped when the mob dies as an adult (default: empty table)
 * `child_drops`: Table of itemstrings to be dropped when the mob dies as a child (default: empty table)
-* `decider(self)`: Function that is supposed to be called when the task queue is empty. `self` is the mob object.
-You can add new tasks here.
 * `entity_definition`: Entity definition table.
 It may contain this custom fucntion:
     * `_on_capture(self, capturer)`: Called when a mob capture is attempted by capturer (a player).
                                      Triggered by `rp_mobs.handle_capture`